PAST Logo Palo Alto Stanford Heritage

 Book cover

-Have you seen our latest book?
+Have you seen this book?
 Birge Clark Selected Projects, celebrates the 100th anniversary of the opening of local architect Birge Clark's first office in 1922.
 Our fall walking tour schedule focused on his architecture and we were pleased to offer four walks that highlighted some of his most memorable projects.
 Books can be purchased for $20 at the Palo Alto Historical Association Archive in Room K7 at the Cubberley Community Center at 4000 Middlefield Road on Tuesdays between 4 and 8 p.m. and on Thursdays between 1 and 5 p.m.
 Books can also be purchased at Bells Book Store, 536 Emerson Avenue in Palo Alto.

 Attention researchers!
 The History Desk and Archives manned by historians Steve Staiger and Darla Secor is located in room K–7 at Cubberley, 4000 Middlefield Road.
 Either Steve or Darla is available on Tuesdays from 4 to 8 p.m. and Thursdays from 1 to 5 p.m.
 Most of the old photos used by PAST are from the Palo Alto Historical Association's archives.
 If you ave an old photo you would like to share, please contact us at webmaster@pastheritage.org